SAP/btp-environment-variable-access/README.md

 Upon creation of the binding, a Kubernetes secret (by default with the same name as the binding) is created containing credentials, configurations and certificates.
 This secret can then be mounted to the pod as a volume.

-The following *deployment.yml* file shows how the secret of a `xsuaa` service instance binding `xsuaa-service-binding` is mounted as volume to an application container:
+The following extract from *deployment.yml* file shows how the secret of a `xsuaa` service instance binding `xsuaa-service-binding` is mounted as volume to an application container:

 ```yml